For many years I struggled with a simple problem – Getting things done.

 - … and the list goes on.

-It dawned on me that I was so much better at other things than writing emails, sending replies, answering and making follow-up phone calls, doing paperwork.
-I would get into the nitty-gritty of installing software, doing excel spreadsheets and lose focus of the ‘big-picture’.
-I was penny wise and pound foolish.
+It dawned on me that I was so much better at other things than writing emails, sending replies, answering and making follow-up phone calls, and doing paperwork.
+I would get into the nitty-gritty of installing software, doing excel spreadsheets, and lose focus of the ‘big-picture’.
+I was penny-wise and pound-foolish.

 What did I do about it?

 I hired a personal assistant.
-Something I would never dream of doing earlier.
+Something I would never have dreamed of doing earlier.
 How can I afford to hire someone?
 I did some analysis and math.
-Quickly I realized I cannot afford not to hire help.
+Quickly I realized I could not afford not to hire help.
 I was scared.